davidmeijide/portfolio/php/rental/README.md

 #
-Import execute the migration script in a mySQL database.
+Execute the migration script in a mySQL database to start.
 Open login.php to start.
 #